jenkinsci/apprenda-plugin/readme.md

 If everything is configured correctly, your application will deploy to Apprenda!
 You can view the "Console Output" to help diagnose and troubleshoot any issues with the Apprenda deployment.

+## Using Build with Parameters
+If you would like to templatize a project and define parameters for some of the key values in the Apprenda build step, follow these example instructions.
+It is possible other Jenkins plugins can achieve the same result, but we tested this with the MultiJob plugin.
+Essentially any plugin that can result in the parameterized values being injected into the build step environment variables would work.

+1. Install the Jenkins MultiJob plugin
+2. Create a new MultiJob called BuilderJob and indicate this project is parameterized.
+Notice that in this example implementation we will use all 3 ways of specifying parameters to a project.
+Those 3 are "Build with Parameters", predefined parameters, parameters from property file.
+You can pick and chose any of these methods, or other methods that inject environment variables to a build.
+You can even chose only 1 of them and supply all parameters in a property file.
+3. Create a new string parameter for the application name
+4. Add a new post build action to "Trigger parameterized build on other projects".
+Indicate that "ApprendaJob" is the project to build (you may have to go create it first).
+Now add some predefined parameters for the application alias and also ask to import parameters from a property file.
+Don't forget to also indicate that you want to include the "Current build parameters"
+5. This is what the property file looks like
+6. Now go and create or edit the ApprendaJob, that's a MultiJob project
+7. Again, indicate that ApprendaJob project is parameterized.
+Create a string parameter for each of the parameter names you created in step number 4 above.
+You don't have to enter a default value unless you want to use this project independently as well
+8. Add a new build step to "Deploy to Apprenda".
+This can be an independent step or be part of a MultiJob Phase
+9. Instead of entering literal values for all of the Apprenda configuration settings (the 6 variables mentioned below), you can instead use the identical parameter names from steps 4 and 7 above.
+Make sure to check the box that says "Build with Parameters".
+10. You are now ready to start a build.
+Go to the BuilderJob and click on "Build with Parameters" and enter a name for your Apprenda application
+11. When the BuilderJob kicks off the ApprendaJob, you can go to the actual execution environment (using Build History links).
+View the Parameters to ensure all the proper values were propagated to the Apprenda build step
+12. View the Console Output to see how Apprenda used the new parameters.
+You now have a parameterized build for Apprenda!

+The 6 variables from the Apprenda build step that allow for parameterization are:
+1. Application Name
+2. Application Alias
+3. Target Stage *This Apprenda parameter expects the fixed environment variable $ApprendaStage*
+4. Artifact Name
+5. Package Directory
+6. Application Package URL

 ## Video
 - View a demo video of using Jenkins with Apprenda at https://apprenda.com/partners/integrations/jenkins-ci/